-When the Colorado River Compact of 1922 was approved, the appropriations of water supply made were based on the average flows during the preceding ten year period, which included several wet years.
+When the Colorado River Compact of 1922 was approved, the appropriations of water supply were based on the average flows during the preceding ten-year period, which included several wet years.

 In addition to the growing demand for water, a study conducted by the U.S. Geological Survey revealed natural flows from the Colorado River have declined approximately 20.0 percent over the last century.
 Between 2000 and 2020, flows averaged about 12.4 MAF annually.
 Reclamation found the current drought (2000 to 2021) has been the driest 22-year period on record, and it has resulted in 8 of the 20 driest years on record.

 The drought has negatively affected water storage operations along the Colorado River.
-According to Reclamation, in fall 2021, Lake Mead was about 35.0 percent full, and Lake Powell was about 32.0 percent full.
-In June 2021, modeling completed by Reclamation showed there is a 17.0 percent chance that Lake Powell could sink so low by 2024 that hydroelectric generation at the Glen Canyon Dam would become impossible, and there is a 20.0 percent chance that the water in Lake Mead will fall to 1,000 feet above sea level by 2025, which is only 50 feet above the minimum elevation needed to allow the Hoover Dam to generate electricity.
+In June 2021, modeling completed by Reclamation showed there is a 17.0 percent chance that Lake Powell could sink so low by 2024 that hydroelectric generation at the Glen Canyon Dam would become impossible.

 The affected states and Mexico have been working to combat the declining natural flows and elevations of Lake Mead and Lake Powell.
-Mitigation techniques include using alternative water sources, like aquifers, changing landscaping regulations to incentivise lower water use, investing in waste water treatment and reuse, and studying the potential of desalination plants to transform saltwater into freshwater.
+Mitigation techniques include using alternative water sources, like aquifers, changing landscaping regulations to incentivize reduced water use, investing in waste water treatment and reuse, and studying the potential of desalination plants to transform saltwater into freshwater.

 The Future of the Colorado River

-Over the next few years, the states, Mexico, Native American Tribes, and the federal government will be negotiating a new framework to determine how to distribute water supplies, as the current guidelines expire in 2026.
+Over the next few years, the states, Mexico, Native American Tribes, and the federal government will negotiate a new framework to determine how to distribute water supplies, as the current guidelines expire in 2026.

 You must be logged in to post a comment.